 - a.
+Public schools

-Public schools. - b.
-Schools serving Indigenous and rural communities. - c.
-Schools serving linguistic minorities (ex.
-French schools outside Quebec, English schools in Quebec, French immersion schools).
+- b.
+Schools serving Indigenous communities

+- Schools serving linguistic minorities (ex.
+French schools outside Quebec, French immersion schools)

 3.4.
-Application
+Online Application

-New schools that wish to join the ASPnet in Canada as candidate schools must send a letter of intention to their provincial coordinator.
-Schools that wish to join ASPnet as full members must apply online only when the preparatory period of two years has been completed.
+Schools that wish to join ASPnet must apply online on OTA.
 The admission process is illustrated in in Figure 2.

 The school's principal and another main contact (teacher or educator) are required as main contacts for the application process.
-Schools have the responsibility to pass on their login information in case of staff changes and must update their contact information online.
+Schools have the responsibility to pass on their login information in case of staff changes and must update their contact information online on OTA.
 It is the responsibility of each school to ensure the transfer of this information.